 Let me be clear about this.
 I am talking about our Tan and Gray crates made in America.
 I have no idea about imported crates and their powder coating.

 I'm sure you can see how these advantages contribute to making a heavy duty aluminum dog crate the best choice short or long term for your dog.

-If you have questions or would like more information about our heavy duty aluminum dog crates please contact us on www.carrymydog.com via email, chat or phone.
-We are here to assist you in putting your home back to a satisfactory degree of "normal" with regard to your canine separation anxiety issues.
+If you have questions or would like more information about our heavy duty aluminum dog crates, please contact us on www.carrymydog.com via email, chat or phone.
+We are here to assist you in putting your home back to a satisfactory degree of "normal" about your canine separation anxiety issues.